-Cannes is synonymous with luxury, and this is reflected marvellously in its range of top-of-the-line shops.
-La Croisette is without a doubt the best location to find the most prestigious brands.
-Fashion houses and boutiques open their doors to a clientele which is as curious as it is demanding.
+Cannes is synonymous with luxury.
+This is evident consideringamazing selection of high-end shops.
+La Croisette is the ideal place to discover the most famous brands.
+Boutiques and fashion houses open their doors to a clientele that is just as curious as they are demanding.

 A flourishing real estate market

-Investors willingly turn a blind eye to the per metre squared prices which are often more expemsive than elsewhere in France.
-It is the price of reaching luxury and tranquility, a door which opens onto the property assets which fulfil even the most demanding requirements.
+Investors will often turn blind eyes to the higher per-meter squared prices in France.
+It’s the cost of attaining luxury and tranquillity.
+This door opens onto property assets that meet even the most stringent requirements.

-La Croisette stretches three kilometres long.
-Shaded by the palm trees and bordered by majestic buildings, it is synonymous with luxury.
-It is here that the Palais des Festivals, a meeting place for celebrities arriving in town for the Cannes Film Festival, stands.
-La Croisette is also the place where you can admire the Martinez, an art-deco hotel built in 1929.
-The JW Marriott Cannes, knows as the Palais Stéphanie, is a five-star hotel built in the 1990s and rounds out the list of the ‘palaces’ on La Croisette.
+La Croisette is three kilometres in length.
+It is surrounded by magnificent buildings and shaded by palm trees.
+Here is the Palais des Festivals.
+This is where celebrities arrive at Cannes Film Festival.
+La Croisette is also where you can see the Martinez, an art-deco hotel that was built in 1929.
+The JW Marriott Cannes (also known as the Palais Stephanie) is a five-star hotel that was built in the 1990s.
+It completes the list of ‘palaces” on La Croisette.